jkalombro/reactjs-titactoe-app/README.md

-This project were created using ReactJS and Redux.
+This project was created using ReactJS and Redux.

 ## Tic-Tac-Toe App